 We are here to help.

-Understanding the mortgage process can be daunting, especially if it is your first time through it.
-Genisys Credit Union offers a variety of free mortgage seminars to help homeowners navigate and understand the process a little bit better.
+Understanding the process of applying for a mortgage can be daunting, especially if it is your first time through it.
+Genisys Credit Union offers a variety of mortgage programs, including a first time home buyers mortgage to help homeowners navigate and understand the process a little bit better.
 Watch our website for information on upcoming seminars.